Icinga/icinga2/doc/11-cli-commands.md

 ### Config Files

-Using the `--config` option you can specify one or more configuration files.
+You can specify one or more configuration files with the `--config` option.
 Configuration files are processed in the order they're specified on the command-line.

 When no configuration file is specified and the `--no-config` is not used